 As part of homework and breakout discussions, WG Members brainstormed organizations outside of the WG from whom they wanted to seek input on the WG’s draft recommendations.
 A mini team was formed to develop a strategy for soliciting input, but due to capacity constraints and staffing changes, the mini team was unable to finalize a proposal for the WG’s consideration, or to begin and follow through with outreach to additional organizations.
 Instead, WG Members agreed to including the list of organizations brainstormed in this report.

-Suggested organizations for CAEECC to consider engaging in the course of implementing DEI recommendations (listed in no particular order):
+Suggested organizations for CAEECC to consider engaging in the course of implementing JEDI recommendations (listed in no particular order):

 Trade allies